AchayoEarnest/STUDENT-EXAMINATION-PORTAL/README.md

 ### Technology used:
     1) Hyper Text Markup Language (HTML) – Was used to develop the structure of the page
     2) Cascading Style Sheets (CSS) -Was used to develop the styling of the page
+    3) Javascripts(js) was used to make the App/Page functional i.e poulating the scores and leading the user to next pages.
-    3) README.md for the md document to help other developers and users undestand more on how to use the page
+    4) README.md for the md document to help other developers and users undestand more on how to use the page

 ### Known bugs
 - So far so cool.
 No known bugs so far